 Nurture your leads offline.

 Digital platforms are great for finding and generating leads, but that can only take you so far.
 Once you’ve established connections, consider tactics for taking the conversations offline.
-Whenever appropriate, recommend that you take discussions offline and continue to nurture the relationship.

 Takeaway

 Lawyers can break down their LinkedIn marketing plan into manageable 30-day chunks.
 It’s a great way to keep perspective on end goals and accomplishments, set sensible priorities and much more.
 Just like with any marketing endeavor, not every effort will lead to success.
 That being said, being intentional and strategic with your LinkedIn programs is a lot more likely to lead to success than just posting a few updates sometimes.
 Consistency is key.
 Start slow and follow these steps, and then move onto more advanced efforts with LinkedIn.
+If you need any help developing an effective LinkedIn strategy, contact us today.

 social media